gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 4 - Reproduce: Randomly select a pair of creatures from the parents pool.
 Cross the paresnts chromosome to generate child creature (reproduce).
 Each children creature have a small chance to mutate (changing the parameters of the filters).
 Reproduce enough number of children creature as the next generation.
 5 - go to step 2.

 From step 2 -> step 4 is one generation.
-Repeat 10 generations and this genetic framework should be able to select well performed creatures, i.e. weak classifiers.

 __B.
 Boosting__